Fusilli Bolognese in a Dutch Oven

 Instructions

-Mix in the finely diced onion, celery, carrot, and butter.
+Once all pieces have browned, mix in the finely diced onion, celery, carrot, and butter.

 Add the tomato paste, then stir in.